milsosa/flow-wing/examples/README.md

 ## Examples list

+1. [tasks.js](tasks.js) - Shows how to create tasks, its handlers and how to pass custom task arguments.

-1. [flows-as-tasks.js](flows-as-tasks.js) - Shows how to make a list of flows, convert these to tasks and run them into another one.
+2. [flows-as-tasks.js](flows-as-tasks.js) - Shows how to make a list of flows, convert these to tasks and run them into another one.

-2. [piped-flows.js](piped-flows.js) - Shows how to make a list of flows and pipe them together so that when the main one runs it will pipe its results to the next one and so on (it's the same as waterfall).
+3. [piped-flows.js](piped-flows.js) - Shows how to make a list of flows and pipe them together so that when the main one runs it will pipe its results to the next one and so on (it's the same as waterfall).

+4. [multiple-concurrent-executions.js](multiple-concurrent-executions.js) - Demonstrates that every flow.run()
+has its own runtime/context data.

-3. [requests-flow.js](requests-flow.js) - Creates two flows, one to retrieve the list of users from `https://jsonplaceholder.typicode.com` and the other one to retrieve every user's posts in parallel.
+5. [requests-flow.js](requests-flow.js) - Creates two flows, one to retrieve the list of users from `https://jsonplaceholder.typicode.com` and the other one to retrieve every user's posts in parallel.

-4. [tasks.js](tasks.js) - Shows how to create tasks, its handlers and how to pass custom task arguments.

 ## How to run